DEPARTMENT of PUBLIC SAFETY

 PUBLIC SAFETY STRUCTURE:

-The Department of Public Safety (DPS) is responsible for enforcement, security and emergency response on the campus.
-The Department is under the leadership of the Director who reports to the Vice President for College Life and Dean of Students.
+The Department of Public Safety (DPS) is responsible for enforcement, security, and emergency response on the campus.
+The Department is under the leadership of the Assistant Vice President for College Life and Executive Director of Public Safety, who reports to the Vice President for College Life and Dean of Students.
 The department is comprised of 20 full-time staff personnel and a contingent of between 10 and 15 part-time staff.
-The department is supplemented during each academic year by student patrol officers or SPO’s who assist DPS officers in security operational tasks.
+The department is supplemented during each academic year by student patrol officers or SPOs who assist DPS officers in security operational tasks.

 The Department patrols the campus and provides public safety services through the deployment of vehicle, foot, and bicycle patrols.
 The main goal of the bicycle patrol program is to provide a means for public safety officers to randomly patrol parking lots and other areas not open to vehicle traffic, such as walkways and student gathering areas.
 The bicycle patrols have proven to be more effective in patrol and can respond to accidents, injuries, and other situations more rapidly than from a patrol vehicle.

-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Gettysburg College Department of Public Safety (DPS) in a timely manner.
+Campus community members - students, faculty, staff, and guests - are encouraged to report all crimes and public safety related incidents to the Gettysburg College Department of Public Safety (DPS) in a timely manner.
 The Department of Public Safety has been designated by Gettysburg College as the official office for campus crime reporting.
 DPS strongly encourages the accurate and prompt reporting of crimes.
+Accurate and prompt reporting ensures Public Safety is able to evaluate, consider, and send timely warning reports and accurately document reportable crimes in its annual statistical disclosure.
+Gettysburg College further encourages accurate and prompt reporting to DPS and/or the local police when the victim of a crime elects to, or is unable to, make such a report.
 This publication focuses on DPS because it has primary responsibility for patrolling the Gettysburg College campus.
 However, criminal incidents or incidents off campus can be reported to the local Gettysburg Borough Police Department.

 To report a crime or emergency, members of the community should: